jh3/drupal-deploy/README.markdown

 If you want a way to deploy your drupal code, copy `files/` directory (and back it up), and dump and import your development database to another server (and back it up!) all by with 'cap deploy', this is for you.

+Please visit the [wiki](http://github.com/jh3/drupal-deploy/wiki) for a couple of example files!

 ## Installation

     $ gem install drupal-deploy